-Oklahoma’s African American journey is tightly woven into the historical fabric of Oklahoma.
-Here, learn the impact of African Americans on the state’s military, frontier, Western and modern history.
+Black history is tightly woven into the fabric of Oklahoma.
+Here, learn about the profound impact African Americans have on the state’s military, frontier, Western and modern history.

-African Americans first crossed into Indian Territory during the Trail of Tears, when thousands of Native Americans were forcibly removed from their ancestral lands between 1830 and 1842.
-Many African Americans that made the journey were enslaved by Native Americans, but a group of 500 agreed to move to Indian Territory in exchange for their freedom.
-This group of 500, which started out as The Gullah, a west African enclave that lived side-by-side with refugee Seminoles in Florida, made the trip as free men.
-The African Americans that survived the trip either remained enslaved until treaties between the U.S. and American Indian tribes were ratified or lived among the tribes as Black Seminoles.
+The Trail of Tears brought many African Americans into Indian Territory, when thousands of Native Americans were forcibly removed from their ancestral lands between 1830 and 1842.
+Many who made the journey were enslaved by Native Americans, but a group of 500 agreed to move to Indian Territory in exchange for their freedom.
+Known as The Gullah, a west African enclave that lived side-by-side with refugee Seminoles in Florida, this group of 500 made the journey as free men.
+Those that survived the trip either remained enslaved until treaties between the U.S. and American Indian tribes were ratified, or lived among the tribes as Black Seminoles.

 Learn More: Visit the Seminole Nation Museum for a collection of documents relating to Black Seminoles in the museum’s research library.
 This museum also features exhibit space and an art gallery, as well as photos and maps of original land allotments.

 During the Civil War, many freed slaves joined Union forces stationed in Indian Territory.
-In October 1862, a group of freedmen and escaped slaves from Arkansas, Oklahoma and Texas formed the First Kansas Colored Volunteer Infantry, the first black regiment in the Union Army; and in 1863, African American, Native American and white soldiers fought side-by-side for one of the first times in history at the Battle of Honey Springs.
-Honey Springs proved a decisive battle, essentially ending Confederate dominance in the West.
+In October 1862, a group of freedmen and escaped slaves from Arkansas, Oklahoma and Texas formed the First Kansas Colored Volunteer Infantry, the first black regiment in the Union Army.
+African American, Native American and white soldiers fought side-by-side in 1863 for one of the first times in history at the Battle of Honey Springs.
+A decisive battle, Honey Springs essentially ended Confederate dominance in the West.

 Learn More: Visit the Honey Springs Battlefield Historic Site in Checotah to view the 1,100 acre battle site, which includes six walking trails and over 50 interpretive signs.
 Reenactments of the battle are staged every third year.

-After the conclusion of the Civil War, the U.S. Army continued to form all-black cavalries and infantries.
-During this time, 10% of the army’s western forces (including Oklahoma) consisted of Buffalo Soldiers.
-These black soldiers were named Buffalo Soldiers by the Plains Indians due to their dark skin and fierceness in battle.
-Buffalo Soldiers played a pivotal role along the frontier – they laid telegraph lines, mapped uncharted territory and protected citizens, all the while keeping outlaws, Boomers, Mexican revolutionaries and Native Americans at bay.
+After the Civil War's conclusion, the U.S. Army continued to form all-Black cavalries and infantries.
+During this time, Buffalo Soldiers (named as such by Native American tribes) comprised 10% of the army’s western forces (including Oklahoma).
+These Black soldiers played a pivotal role along the frontier – they laid telegraph lines, mapped uncharted territory and protected citizens, all the while keeping conflicting forces like outlaws and Boomers at bay.
 In total, 18 Buffalo Soldiers earned medals of honor, the U.S. military’s highest distinction.
 In Oklahoma, Buffalo Soldiers served from Forts Cobb, Arbuckle, Sill, Reno, Gibson and Supply.

 Learn More: Visit Fort Sill, Fort Gibson, Fort Reno or Fort Supply to walk in the footsteps of the Buffalo Soldiers who served there.
 Fort Sill National Historic Landmark & Museum features a special walk-through exhibit in honor of the soldiers, while Fort Reno’s cemetery holds a number of Buffalo Solider graves.

-Learn More: Visit Boley, Oklahoma, which was “the most enterprising, and in many ways, the most interesting of the negro towns in the U.S.” according to Booker T. Washington.
-Visit the Boley Historical Museum and see the Farmers & Merchants Bank, the first black-owned bank to receive a national charter.
+Learn More: Visit Boley, Oklahoma, which was “the most enterprising, and in many ways, the most interesting of the negro towns in the U.S.,” according to Booker T. Washington.
+Head to the Boley Historical Museum and see the Farmers & Merchants Bank, the first Black-owned bank to receive a national charter.

-Enjoy blues music during the Dusk ‘Til Dawn Music Festival at the Down Home Blues Club in Rentiesville, an all-black town founded in 1907, or head over to Langston University to visit the only historically black college in Oklahoma.
-While there, check out the Melvin B. Tolson Black Heritage Center, which houses several black newspapers and African artifacts.
+Enjoy blues music during the Dusk ‘Til Dawn Music Festival at the Down Home Blues Club in Rentiesville, an All-Black town founded in 1907.
+Head over to Langston University to visit the only historically Black college in Oklahoma.
+While there, check out the Melvin B. Tolson Black Heritage Center, which houses several Black newspapers and African artifacts.

-Learn More: Visit the Three Rivers Museum in Muskogee to see multi-ethnic heritage exhibits from the American frontier and plan your trip in October for the museum’s Bass Reeves Legacy Lawmen & Outlaw Tour.
-Journey to Bill Pickett’s Gravesite to see where this famous African American cowboy was laid to rest, and tour the National Cowboy & Western Heritage Museum to view a variety of exhibits including a life-sized statue of an African American cavalry bugler in full gallop.
+Learn More: Visit the Three Rivers Museum in Muskogee to see multi-ethnic heritage exhibits, from the American frontier and plan your trip in October for the museum’s Bass Reeves Legacy Lawmen & Outlaw Tour.
+Journey to Bill Pickett’s Gravesite to see where this famous Black cowboy was laid to rest, and tour the National Cowboy & Western Heritage Museum to view a variety of exhibits, including a life-sized statue of an African American cavalry bugler in full gallop.

-Learn More: Visit the Deep Deuce District to walk the same streets as Charlie Christian and Ralph Ellison – just don’t forget to stop off for cocktails and good food at Stag Lounge or Urban Johnnie’s .
+Learn More: Visit the Deep Deuce District and walk the same streets as Charlie Christian and Ralph Ellison – just don’t forget to stop for cocktails and good food at Stag Lounge.
 Hear live jazz music at the Charlie Christian International Music Festival in Lawton or head to Tulsa’s Oklahoma Jazz Hall of Fame, which chronicles the history, evolution and influence of jazz in Oklahoma.
 Oklahoma City’s Black Museum & Performing Arts Center features contemporary work by local African American artists, as well as rotating exhibits.

-African Americans continued to fight for equality in Oklahoma well into the mid-20th century.
-In 1946, Ada Lois Sipuel Fisher, supported by Roscoe Dunjee (editor of Oklahoma’s only black newspaper at the time, The Black Dispatch) and the NAACP, applied to the University of Oklahoma’s law school but was denied based on race.
+The fight for equality in Oklahoma continued well into the mid-20th century.
+In 1946, Ada Lois Sipuel Fisher, supported by Roscoe Dunjee (editor of Oklahoma’s only Black newspaper at the time, The Black Dispatch) and the NAACP, applied to the University of Oklahoma’s law school but was denied based on race.
 After taking her fight to the U.S. Supreme Court, Fisher was finally admitted in June 1949.
 Fisher’s case paved the way for 1954’s landmark ruling in the Brown v.
 Board of Education court case, which ordered integration over failed “separate but equal” segregation policies.